 This proceeds to manifest in their future as many individuals have greater risk of health problems, unwanted weight loss, constant fatigue, headaches, irritability, inability to concentrate and frequent colds or illness.
 School-aged children that are hungry find it difficult to concentrate and tend to struggle in school, and this can be seen in other areas where performance is key to learning and connecting.

 Harvesters (www.harvesters.org) has been an integral part in the support for school children’s needs.
 As a Community Partner with Harvesters’ BackSnack Program, we pack and deliver food to schools across the Kansas City area every Friday to provide for children.
 As well as managing the food delivered and the outreach for more they are monitoring and researching its effect it has on the community and the children who are a part of the BackSnack Program.
-These BackSnacks not only provide a substantial meal, but at times can contribute to others in the family, creating dinner for the weekend and support within an individual home during times where food is scarce.
+These BackSnacks not only provide substantial meals for the children throughout the weekend, but at times, can also contribute to others in the family, creating dinner for the weekend and support within an individual home during times where food is scarce.

 Please have the principal contact Harvesters: